nkamath5/nkamath5/README.md

 - 🔭 I’m currently working on **Computer Vision problems (Python) and Graph/Network problems (C++)**

-- 🌱 I’m currently learning **to use the Pytorch framework with CNNs, GANs etc.**
+- 🌱 I’m currently learning **to use the Pytorch framework extensively with CNNs, GANs etc.**

 - 📫 How to reach me: **Connect with me on LinkedIn or e-mail me at nkamath5@illinois.edu**